collectreviewswp/collect-reviews/readme.txt

 ### Collect reviews manually

-You can always send review requests manually to any email addresses form the plugin interface.
+You can always send review requests manually to any email addresses from the plugin interface.

 ### Development

-Plugin source code is available on GitHub: https://github.com/collectreviewswp/collect-reviews
+Plugin source code is available on [GitHub](https://github.com/collectreviewswp/collect-reviews).

 Admin area is built with React.
-The source code is available on GitHub: https://github.com/collectreviewswp/collect-reviews/tree/main/react-app
+The source code is available on [GitHub](https://github.com/collectreviewswp/collect-reviews/tree/main/react-app).

 Create React App is used as a build tool.
 To start development run `npm run start` in the `react-app` directory.
 The Webpack development server works in `writeToDisk` mode.